How do I get training in OPC?

 How do I become an endorsed trainer?

-Endorsed OPC trainers have undertaken a series of Introductory, Advanced and Train-the-trainer workshops in OPC delivered by the OPC Network trainers; and have demonstrated application of OPC to a high standard, as assessed using the OPC fidelity measure by OPC Network members.
-All endorsed OPC trainers are members of the OPC Network.
+Endorsed OPC trainers have undertaken a series of Introductory, Advanced and Train-the-trainer workshops in OPC delivered by the OPC Network trainers; and have demonstrated application of OPC to a high standard, as assessed using the OPC fidelity measure by OPC Network members and calibration training on use of the OPC Fidelity Measure.

-Endorsed trainers teach from standardised training materials and have demonstrated competence in the use of experiential teaching methods to OPC Network members.
+Endorsed trainers teach from standardised training materials and have demonstrated competence in the use of experiential teaching methods of OPC workshops.